 Bloomsday starts in waves.
 The first few groups are competitive wheelchair racers, beginning at 8:40 a.m.
 They're followed at 8:45 by elite (prize money) women.
 The first large group, which includes Elite, Second Seed, and Corporate Cup starts at 9:00 a.m.
 Entrants with yellow, green, orange, blue and red numbers start at intervals after that (to be determined on race morning).
 Timing of each runner will begin when he/she crosses the starting line, and ends when he/she crosses the finish.

 For more information on Bloomsday starting procedures and estimated starting times for different color groups, click here.

 Downtown businesses are open and eager for visitors on Bloomsday weekend, and there's plenty of parking.
 Plan to do some shopping or dining, then drop by the Convention Center to pick up your race number.
-Click here for downtown Spokane parking information, or view the parking map.
+For downtown Spokane parking information, view the parking map.
 For information on parking close to the Convention Center, click here.

 Parking is more limited on Bloomsday morning due to street closures, but there are a number of options.
 Many downtown parking lots are open, and the Spokane Arena also has parking available (just a short walk through Riverfront Park to the starting areas).
 In addition, thousands of Bloomies take special bus shuttles to and from the start/finish each year.
 If you'd like to join them, contact STA at 509-328-RIDE, or visit the STA booth at the Bloomsday Trade Show for information and tickets.